 Please note that if it has been declared a day of Total Fire Ban for the Northern District of country Victoria then the LMDSS will be closed for the period of the total fire ban.

-Although not specifically for astrophotographers, feel free to gather informally at Club Section meetings (on the first and last Friday of the month, public holidays excepted) at the ASV Lodge - check the calendar in Crux or the ASV website) to chew the fat about astronomy and photography.
+Although not specifically for astrophotographers, members are welcome to gather informally at Club Section meetings (on the first and last Friday of the month, public holidays excepted) at Moorleigh Community Village - check the calendar in Crux, Crux Extra or the ASV website).
 Bring along even beginner images to show and you will probably find a willing audience.
-You can also bring your equatorial mount along and practise polar alignment or focus in the backyard if the weather is good and might find others there who can help.
+You can also bring your equatorial mount along and practise polar alignment or focus if the weather is good and might find others there who can help.